Computer Science (LaG – Teaching at Secondary Schools)

 Students enrolled in the programme Teaching Computer Science at Secondary Schools (Gymnasium) primarily learn about the fundamentals of the subject.

 Throughout several semesters, the students are continuously taught the methodological fundamentals of good Informatics lessons within the modules of Subject-related Didactics.
-These skills are directly applied to the Practical Phases and are enhanced throughout additional methodological components of the programme.

 Advice for Prospective LaG Students